 Utilities ETF (IDU) Hits New 52-Week High

 For investors seeking momentum, iShares U.S. Utilities ETF IDU is probably on radar.
-The fund just hit a 52-week high, and is up 20.7% from its 52-week low of $78.17 per share.
+The fund just hit a 52-week high and is up 22% from its 52-week low price of $78.17/share.

 But are more gains in store for this ETF?
 Let’s take a quick look at the fund and the near-term outlook on it to get a better idea of where it might be headed: